Major League Volleyball (2026): Teams

-As of its 2026 season, Major League Volleyball consists of eight independently owned franchises.
-Six competed in the inaugural 2024 PVF season as charter franchises: the Atlanta Vibe, Columbus Fury, Grand Rapids Rise, Omaha Supernovas, Orlando Valkyries, and San Diego Mojo.
-The Vegas Thrill, the seventh charter franchise, are currently on hiatus.
-The Indy Ignite and Dallas Pulse entered as expansion teams in 2025 and 2026, respectively.
-Franchises based in Sacramento, California, Minneapolis, Minnesota and Washington, D.C. are planned to enter in the 2027 season, while a team originally planned for Kansas City, Missouri was scheduled for the 2025 season but ultimately never happened.

-The salary range for players in MLV is $60,000 to $175,000, with "benefits" worth $10,000, and an undisclosed amount of revenue sharing with their respective teams, also being offered.
+As of its 2027 season, Major League Volleyball consists of twelve independently owned franchises.
+Six competed in the inaugural 2024 PVF season as charter franchises: the Atlanta Vibe, Columbus Fury, Grand Rapids Rise, Omaha Supernovas, Orlando Valkyries, and Vegas Thrill.
+The Indy Ignite, Dallas Pulse, MLV D.C., MLV Los Angeles, Minnesota Forge, and MLV Northern California entered as expansion teams over the following three seasons.
+The salary range for players in MLV is $60,000 to $175,000, with "benefits" worth $10,000, and an undisclosed amount of revenue sharing with their respective teams.
 Two players on each team are also paid an additional $40,000 to serve as the team's ambassadors.